xrayfel/xrayfel.github.io/program.md

 <body>

-This is a temptative program, it might slightly evolve.
+This is a temptative schedule, it might slightly evolve.
 The final program will be announced later on.

 <table class="tg"><thead>
   <tr>